isovector/certainty-by-construction/src/book/1-agda.lagda.md

 values will be given lowercase names.
 This is not required by Agda; it's merely for the sake of our respective sanities when the types inevitably get hairy.

-Furthermore, it's important to note that while types may have many values, every value has exactly one type.
+It's important to note that while types may have many values, every value has exactly one type.
 Since we know that `bar : Foo`, we know for a fact that `bar` is NOT of type `Qux` (unless `Foo` and `Qux` happen to be the same type.)

 Postulating types and values like we have been is a helpful piece of pedagogy, but it's not how things usually get done.
 Just as Dijkstra popularized the role